Darelbi/Digital-Laws-Proposal/Artificial Intelligence Regulation Act/AI Act/README.md

 preferences regarding the usage of their data by AI systems.
 6. **Timestamp**: Refers to the time (UTC, precise down to 1 second) some data enters AI system.
 Any data derived from that has that timestamp.
+7. **AI Act**: short version for Artificial Intelligence Regulation Act, if mentioned in this document, it is referring to this document and not to other similiar documents other people may come up with.

 # Rights section